george-hawkins/mini-quad-2023/README.md

 See, [`recon-hd-nose-piece.png`](recon-hd-nose-piece.png) for how to attach nose piece (screenshot taken from this [video](https://www.youtube.com/watch?v=94wQDKCCVI8) by KremerFPV).

+**Note:** both new cameras have a 4:3 image sensor instead of 16:9 as in the previous version.
+If you use 16:9 in the goggles (currently the default settings), you will get less field of view, so make sure to set it to 4:3.

 Painless360 has a setup video for googles and recevier (including wiring to FC) <https://www.youtube.com/watch?v=ATLZLxGSSJg> - basic points:

 * Update firmware on both.